 What to Wear to Class

-A leotard is required for girls.
-A compression shirt or tank top is required for for boys.
+A gymnastics leotard is required for girls.
+A compression tank top is required for boys.
+No tee shirts, skorts, tutus, or ruffled bathing suits allowed.
 Nails should be trimmed (finger nails and toe nails), hair pulled back in a bun or a pony tail, and no dangling jewelry should be worn.

 Monthly Tuition Rates

 Small classes.
 Experienced coaches.
 No initiation fee, no annual membership fee, no other hidden fees, tax included.

 1 hr.
 Walk-in/trial class = $25/gymnast - This single-class fee gets credited towards first month's tuition if continuing with enrollment the following week.

 2 hr.
 Walk-in/trial class = $40/gymnast - This single-class fee gets credited towards first month's tuition if continuing with enrollment the following week.

 1 Gymnast (beginner)- 1 hour a week = $95/month

 1 Gymnast (beginner)- 2 hours a week = $150/month

 1 Gymnast (intermediate/advanced) - 2 hours a week = $190/month